LukasMurdock/LukasMurdock.github.io/_posts/2020-10-01-the-opinion-barrier.md

 I’m referring to moments when phrases like these are uttered:
 “I can’t understand why anyone would do that.”
 “Why do they do that?”

-These are failures to understand a fellow human bring.
+These are failures to understand a fellow human being.

 This failure stems from a shallow understanding of oneself as a human being.
 Understanding what makes us human allows us to project ourselves into others.